USS Nashville (LPD-13)

 The Nashville was decommissioned on September 30, 2009, at the Norfolk Naval Station in Virginia.
 She has not been struck from the Naval Register and sits at Philadelphia’s Naval Inactive Ship Maintenance Facility in reserve.[1]

-Asbestos use on U.S. Navy ships was heavy until experts fully realized how harmful this mineral could be to human health.
-The tiny fibers of asbestos can flake off of the material and enter the air.
-From here, anyone can inhale it.
-Inside the body, it causes damage to tissues that lead to serious illness in some people.
+Asbestos was used extensively on U.S. Navy ships until experts fully realized how harmful this mineral could be to human health.
+Tiny fibers of asbestos can flake off of the material and enter the air, where anyone can inhale them.
+Inside the body, asbestos causes damage to tissues that can lead to serious illness in some people.

 Navy veterans have higher than average rates of mesothelioma because of how much asbestos was used in ships, but some veterans also developed lung cancer or asbestosis.

-The process can be complicated and confusing, though.
+The process of seeking benefits and compensation can be confusing.
 With an advocate on your side, you can make that claim and increase the chances of getting the compensation you deserve for the sacrifice you made to your country.
+Contact an asbestos law firm or mesothelioma lawyer for a free case evaluation.